MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-how-preview-post-results.md

 ---
-title: Preview Entries Before You Post a Document or Journal | Microsoft Docs
+title: Preview Entries Before You Post a Document or Journal
 description: You can make sure that entries for documents and journals are accurate before you post them to the general ledger.
-services: project-madeira
-documentationcenter: ''
 author: SusanneWindfeldPedersen
 ms.service: dynamics365-business-central
 ms.topic: conceptual